J0ySF/Unity_DWM_Spatialization/README.md

 TODO: describe usage.

+### Supported platforms/versions

+* Linux with GCC
+* Windows with MinGW64 GCC
+* Windows with MSVC (not recommended, read below for more)

 ### Disclaimers

 The algorithm employed is very resource hungry, with running time depending on both spatialized volume size and audio